Materials and Structures

 Materials and Structures is a peer-reviewed scientific journal published by Springer Science+Business Media on behalf of RILEM (the International Union of Laboratories and Experts in Construction Materials, Systems and Structures).
 It covers research on fundamental properties of building materials, their characterization and processing techniques, modeling, standardization of test methods, and the application of research results in building and civil engineering.
 Materials and Structures also publishes comprehensive reports prepared by RILEM Technical Committees.
-The current editor-in-chief is John Provis (University of Sheffield).
+The current editor-in-chief is Giovanni Plizzari (University of Brescia).

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 3.428.